Jump scare: Reaction videos

 After the rise of YouTube, Internet screamers gradually transitioned from chain emails to reaction videos where people filmed as they pranked others to click on an Internet screamer and record their reactions, or use a character's scream edited with jumpscare so it appears as though the character is reacting to a jumpscare.
 A prominent early screamer reaction video (a sketch by Saturday Night Live) was uploaded on YouTube in May 2006 by user CantWeAllJusGetAlong.
-The video features a boy (Bobby Moynihan) sitting at a desk while playing The Maze Game.
+The video features a boy (Bobby Moynihan) sitting at a desk while playing The Scary Maze Game.
 In the video, the boy, initially confused, asks "Why can't I touch this?", however a picture of a scary creature appears with a big shout, the boy hits the screen and breaks the computer, urinates in his pants, and runs towards the person filming him, starting to cry.
 Since the upload, the video has been viewed over 25 million times.
 Maze reaction videos were featured twice on America's Funniest Home Videos.